Cobalt Core is wonderful because it's actually Pong

 It introduces a joyful element of actual dogfighting to a game that could have "just" been about card attack or defence stats, buffs or debuffs, combos or multipliers and remembering what you have in your deck.
 The more cards you find or spruce up, the dogfightier it gets, though there's the option to run a tank build by focussing on cards that raise your shields.

-Some cards combine moving with attacking and raising your all-important shield reservoir - a feint card, for example, which launches you a couple of columns to the left, fires off a shot, then skips you back one column right.
+Some cards combine moving with attacking and energising your all-important shield reservoir - a feint card, for example, which launches you a couple of columns to the left, fires off a shot, then skips you back one column right.
 Whether moves like these are match-winners depends heavily on your choice of vessel.
 If you have a cannon mounted on your ship's right half, that particular feint card might not be so helpful, but if you meet certain characters on a run, you can modify or scramble your ship design to support your deck.
 I haven't unearthed all the ship-modifying possibilities yet, but it feels like there's some fun complexity here: you can build gaps into your ship, for example, so that attacks pass straight through.

 It was while beholding the scrambled slab of my spaceship during my second run that certain aspects of the presentation and mechanics alchemised behind my eyes, and I came to a Sudden Realisation.
 Of course: this isn't a spaceship.
 It's a paddle.
 I am customising a paddle.
 And by extension, Cobalt Core is not a roguelike deckbuilder.
 It is, in fact, one of many, very creatively concealed homages to Breakout and Pong.